douglas-gibbons/otto/src/assets/docs/tasmota-pow2.md

 1. Set up the Host, Port, Client, User and Password of your MQTT broker
 1. Change "Topic" to be a unique device name.
 For example "charger", in this case
 1. Click "save" and let the device restart

+#### Module Type Configuration

+On the Tasmota web interface select "Configuration Module" and set the module type to "Sonoff Pow R2"

 #### Console Options